Jbot29/springboard-exercises/capstone/README.md

 Not that this comes as a shock, but a night out really is not great, and it has the strongest significance out all the things measured.

-I also ran a separate t-test against a random subset of non-drinking days, and that also shows with 95% confidence that the means are different.
+I also ran a separate t-test against a random subset of non-drinking days, and that also shows with 95% confidence that the two popluation means are different, meaning that highly likely drinking affects HRV.

 ## Green Smoothie